medusajs/medusa/docs/content/quickstart/quick-start-docker.md

    - A product called Cool Test Product
    - A variant of that product that costs 195 EUR

-Once done, our server will be accessible at `http://localhost:9000`.
+Once done, your server will be accessible at `http://localhost:9000`.

 ## Try it out

-Let's try out our Medusa server by fetching some products.
+Let's try out the Medusa server by fetching some products.

 ```bash
 curl -X GET localhost:9000/store/products | python -m json.tool